Volodymyr-Korolevych/try-it-nuxt-content/demo/content/hello.md

 }
 window.sayHi()
 ```
+and just ater code-block it should be placed try-it component:

+- \<try-it-block id="1">\</try-it-block>

-With TryIt Block it will look like
+That's all.
+With TryIt Block it will look like following:

 ```javascript[JavaScript]
 'use strict'